0xWolfHaley/SimpleSwap-EthKipu/README.md

 ---

 ## 📜 License

-MIT License - See LICENSE for full details.
+This project is licensed under the MIT License - See LICENSE for full details.